220 Park Road

 The former Burlingame Main Post Office, located at 220 Park Road, was sold by the United States Postal Service (USPS) in 2014.
 The property is now privately held and an adaptive re-use project has been approved.
-Entitlements for this project were approved in November of 2020, building permits have been submitted and are currently under review.
-The construction of this project is anticipated to start in the beginning of September.
-City Parking Lot E will close on Tuesday September 7, 2021, when the construction fencing will be installed.
-Parking Lot E will ultimately be developed into a Town Square.
+Entitlements for this project were approved in November of 2020, and the development is under construction.
+The adjacent parking lot will ultimately be developed into a Town Square.
 See the Town Square project page for more information about the development of Parking Lot E, or contact the development team by emailing 220Park@dostart.com or by calling (650) 322-0779.
 Please visit the Downtown Construction Page for more information about the construction status for both of these projects.

-The project would include the restoration and reactivation of portions of the historic post office building, with the construction of 7,562 SF of new retail and/or restaurant uses on the ground floor and reuse of 4,840 SF of the existing Post Office building for a total of 12,402 SF of retail and/or restaurant space and 139,938 square feet of office on the floors above.
-The overall height would be approximately 98’-6” to the top of the roof screening and elevator penthouse.
-The project entitlement package includes a variance request for the proposed height, which is approximately 43’-6” taller than the maximum allowed height of 55’-0” set by the Downtown Specific Plan and Howard Mixed Use Zoning.
-Title 21, the Historic Preservation Ordinance, allows incentives to be made available for properties listed on the Register that undergo maintenance or alteration consistent with the Secretary of the Interior Standards for Rehabilitation.
-Code Section 21.04.120(a)(B) allows owners of historically designated properties to apply for variances from development standards applicable to the property in instances where the deviation from the standard is warranted in order to preserve the historic character of the property.
-The subject property at 220 Park Road consists of the former United States Post Office, which has been determined to be eligible for listing on the National Register of Historic Places (NRHP) and has a historic covenant, and the application also include a request for inclusion on the City of Burlingame's local Historic Resources Register.
+The project will include the restoration and reactivation of portions of the historic post office building, with the construction of 7,562 SF of new retail and/or restaurant uses on the ground floor and reuse of 4,840 SF of the former post office building for a total of 12,402 SF of retail and/or restaurant space and 139,938 square feet of office on the floors above.
+The overall height will be approximately 98’-6” to the top of the roof screening and elevator penthouse.
+The project entitlement package includes a variance for the proposed height, which is approximately 43’-6” taller than the maximum allowed height of 55’-0” set by the Downtown Specific Plan and Howard Mixed Use Zoning.
+The Historic Preservation Ordinance allows incentives to be made available for properties listed on the Register that undergo maintenance or alteration consistent with the Secretary of the Interior Standards for Rehabilitation.

-The entitlement application also includes a request for a variance under Title 21 to reduce the parking ratio for office use to 1 parking space per 500 square feet, where the existing zoning regulations require 1 parking space per 300 square feet of office.
-The project would provide a total of 280 on-site parking spaces located in two levels of below grade parking, where 467 spaces would be required under current parking requirements.
-The project proposes a shared parking agreement with the City of Burlingame whereby 275 of the 280 on-site parking spaces would be made available to the public in the evenings and on weekends, when the office uses on site are not in operation.
+The project will provide a total of 280 on-site parking spaces located in two levels of below grade parking.
+The project includes a shared parking agreement with the City of Burlingame whereby 275 of the 280 on-site parking spaces will be made available to the public in the evenings and on weekends, when the office uses on site are not in operation.